Dpdl-io/DpdlEngine/README.md

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)
 * **Dpdl API provides access to the complete underlying Java JRE platform API's and to external java and Native shared libraries**
-* Multiple embeddable programming language plug-ins available: **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java and Clojure programming languages can be <ins>embedded and executed** directly within Dpdl code</ins> (interpreted/compiled code)
+* Multiple embeddable programming language plug-ins available: **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java, Groovy and Clojure programming languages can be <ins>embedded and executed** directly within Dpdl code</ins> (interpreted/compiled code)
 * **Dpdl Wasm runtime** plug-in included allows to compile WAT code and access 'Wasm' module functions from Dpdl and from embedded language code
 * No additional installations required (except add-on libraries)
 * **Further programming languages can be embedded via a dedicated kernel execution interface** (see 'DpdlCustom' tag in DpdlEngine.ini)